etn406/api-allocine-helper/README.md

 English:
 --------

-API Allociné Helper is support for using the API of Allociné, of Screenrush, of Sensacine and of Filmstarts: find lots of information about movies, people, tv series, etc.
+API Allociné Helper is support for using the API of [AlloCiné](http://www.allocine.fr/), of [Beyazperde](http://www.beyazperde.com/), of [Screenrush](http://www.screenrush.co.uk/), of [Sensacine](http://www.sensacine.com/) and of [Filmstarts](http://www.filmstarts.de/).
+Find lots of information about movies, people, tv series, etc, with the class **AlloHelper**.
+It is possible to manipulate received data with the class **AlloData** (optional).
+And in bonus you can modify simply posters and photos from the Allociné server just by changing the URL with the class **AlloImage**.

 ### Installation